I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi--hbafcpscsientry.md

 ## -description
-<p>The HBAFCPScsiEntry structure is used with <a href="https://msdn.microsoft.com/library/windows/hardware/ff554948">GetFcpTargetMapping</a> method of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562509">MSFC_HBAFCPInfo WMI Class</a> to define a binding between the operating system information that uniquely identifies a logical unit and the fibre channel protocol (FCP) identifier that identifies the logical unit.  </p>
+<p>The HBAFCPScsiEntry structure is used with <a href="storage.getfcptargetmapping">GetFcpTargetMapping</a> method of the <a href="storage.msfc_hbafcpinfo_wmi_class">MSFC_HBAFCPInfo WMI Class</a> to define a binding between the operating system information that uniquely identifies a logical unit and the fibre channel protocol (FCP) identifier that identifies the logical unit.  </p>

 ## -syntax